a3l6/live-stt/README.md

 `model_name` (str): The name of the model to be used for transcription.
 The default is "tiny.en".

-his function yields a tuple with the following fields:
+This function yields a tuple with the following fields:

 `text` (str): The transcribed text.